rails/rails/guides/source/maintenance_policy.md

 New Features
 ------------

-New features are only added to the master branch and will not be made available in point releases.
+New features are only added to the main branch and will not be made available in point releases.

 Bug Fixes